acrost/Coursera_getting_data/Codebook.md

 * mean(): Mean value
 * std(): Standard deviation

 A search is performed using the  grep() fucntions to locate these in the merged X dataset using the new labels assigned from the features table.
+Grep() returns an index which is used to identify the columns needed.
+The X dataset is pruned of unneeded columns.

+Next, the variable names in the X dataset are edited to have more recognizeable descriptions.
+Columns are changed to change abbreviations like "Freq" to "Frequency" etc.

+Column names are assigned for the Y and Subject tables ("Activites" and "Subject", respectively)

+The merged Y tables swaps it's signifiers (1, 2, etc.) with the descriptions from the activities table ("WALKING", "SITTING", etc.)

+Now, the tidied data tables (X dataset, Y (Activities), and Subject) are all combined into one table.
+The script uses cbind() function because other functions such as merge() will alter the order of the data.

+The new data is stored in New_Data.
+It is a data table of 10299 observations and 68 variables.

+Lastly,